jasbai2004-tech/personal_website/README.md

 # Quarto Academic Website Template

-Welcome!
+Hi!
 This is a simple and customizable template for building your own academic website using [Quarto](https://quarto.org/).
 You can easily fork, edit, and publish your site with just a few steps.

 ## 🚀 Quick Start